Frequently Asked Questions

 Unfortunately this program is not eligible for scholarships or tuition assistance from the University itself.
 The fee cannot be waived or reduced.
 However, some of our participants have secured grants from outside funding organizations, such as Scholarship America, or by running a crowdsourcing campaign, via sites like Gofundme.com.
 The financial aid office can better advise you as to what if any other opportunities for support, such as grants or other resources, may be available to you.

 When and where to apply for funding is really a decision best made by the applicant, but admission to the program is not binding.
 If accepted, you are offered an invitation to accept our offer of admission or to decline.
 The only consideration to bear in mind is that there is a narrow window of opportunity to accept the offer of admission - about 2-3 weeks, as the deadline for application is November 15 and enrollment for the first semester begins in early January.
 With this in mind, we recommend you research your options for financing so that you're ready to hit the ground running should you be admitted to the program.
+We also ask that you commit to the program for the full year, since we cannot fill an empty space once the program has begun.

 Unfortunately, this program is no longer eligible for UUP waivers.